StephenDataStax/dsbank-coreandsearch/README.md

 # What is DSE Core and DSE Search?

 * DSE Core is a scalable, distributed, fault-tolerant NoSQL database designed for real-time record lookup.
-DSE contain an easy to use, powerful data manipulation language called CQL which shares a lot of syntactical language freatures of SQL.
+DSE contain an easy to use, powerful data manipulation language called CQL which shares a lot of syntactical language features of SQL.
 * DSE Search is an integrated search engine that automatically sync with DML and requires no ETL.
 Enable real-time search with a single command
   * Search indexes are maintained with every insert, update, and delete operation.
   * Text/Fuzzy search, Faceting, Geospatial, Type ahead

-# Dataset used for the exmaple
+# Dataset used for the example

-The dataset used for this example is simulated credit card tansaction data.
-The columns are credit card number, tansaction time, amount, items, location, merchant, notes, status, tag, transaction ID, and user ID.
+The dataset used for this example is simulated credit card transaction data.
+The columns are credit card number, transaction time, amount, items, location, merchant, notes, status, tag, transaction ID, and user ID.

 Dataset: https://drive.google.com/a/datastax.com/file/d/0B56saSJLWZYETnBvQUoxWi1OZ0k/view?usp=sharing
 ** note this needs to move so people can access outside of DSE G Drive **